Silver Alert canceled for Avon man - NewsBreak

 Silver Alert canceled for Avon man

-UPDATE: The Silver Alert has been canceled.
-He was found safe, police said.

-AVON, Ind. — A Silver Alert has been declared for a 31-year-old man missing from Avon.
+AVON — A Silver Alert has been canceled for31-year-old man who had been reported missing from Avon.

 Comments / 0